tjluoma/fix-hostname/README.md

 1. Install `fix-hostname.sh` to somewhere such as `/usr/local/scripts/`

-2. Install
+2. Make sure `fix-hostname.sh` is excutable: `chmod 755 /usr/local/scripts/fix-hostname.sh`

+3. Install `com.tjluoma.fix-hostname.plist` to `$HOME/Library/LaunchAgents/`

+4. Tell `launchd` to load the new plist: `launchctl load $HOME/Library/LaunchAgents/com.tjluoma.fix-hostname.plist`

-If you want this script to be able to run unattended (i.e. via `launchd`, then you need to use 'sudo visudo' to add one of these lines to your sudoers file:
+5. If you want this script to be able to run unattended (i.e. via `launchd`, then you need to use 'sudo visudo' to add one of these lines to your sudoers file:

 	%admin ALL=NOPASSWD: /usr/sbin/scutil